 Chem 352 provides an introduction to how chemists and biochemists leverage equilibrium chemistry to control the speciation of chemically and biochemically important compounds and to separate complex mixtures of such compounds into their constituent parts.
 As with any area of chemistry, the possible topics are too broad to cover in a single semester; our content-specific goals, which necessarily are modest, are to:

 In addition to these content-specific goals, we have several broader goals; these are to:

 The primary text for this course is Analytical Chemistry 2.1, a free digitial textbook that provides a broad introduction to analytical chemistry.
 You can download the text, or selected chapters, using this link.
 Additional resources are available on the course's archive page.

-The course consists of three units, each approximately equal in length and each ending in an exam that consists of two parts: an in-class portion that emphasizes short written answers and/or short quantitive problems, and a take-home portion that emphasizes more involved quantitative problems.
+The course consists of three units, each ending in a take-home exam that consists of short written answers, short quantitive problems, and more involved quantitative problems.
 The first unit covers the basics of equilibrium chemistry, building upon and extending our coverage of this topic in Chem 260.
 In the second unit we will develop a general theory of separation and apply it to chemical and biochemical extractions.
 Finally, the third unit considers the application of chromatography to the separation and the analysis of complex mixtures.